The Venice Film Week is an annual event showcasing independent films with an edge.

 The Venice Film Week is an IMDB eligible film festival.
 This means that all selections and awards can be added to your IMDB film listing.

-All screenings will take place at La Casa del Cinema, San Stae 1990 in Venice.
+All screenings will take place at La Casa del Cinema, San Stae 1990 in Venice and an open air screening on the Campo San Polo.

 Awards & Prizes